zupzup/calories/README.md

 // Add an apple with 100 calories calories add 100 Apple

+// Add dates and cashews
-// Add strawberries with cream calories add 300 "strawberries with cream"
+calories add 300 "dates and cashews"

 // Add a Burger with 1000 calories calories add 1000 Burger